| Purpose and Importance | Committee Background | Governance & Functions |

 William Pepicello, Ph.D.
 (House Republicans)

-William (Bill) Pepicello is the Provost and President of the University of Phoenix.
-He earned his bachelor’s degree in Classics from Gannon University, and his master’s and doctorate degrees in Linguistics from Brown University.
-In 2002 Bill was the founding dean of the School of Advanced Studies, which houses the University of Phoenix’s doctoral program.
+William (Bill) Pepicello has been President of the University of Phoenix since 2006.
+He earned his bachelor’s degree in Classics from Gannon University, and his master’s and doctorate Advanced degrees in Linguistics from Brown University.
+In 2002 Bill was the founding dean of the School of Studies, which houses the University of Phoenix’s doctoral program.

 Cameron C Staples, J.D.
 (Senate Democrats)

-Cameron C. Staples is the President and Chief Executive Officer of the New England Association of Schools & Colleges, Inc. He is a former Representative of the 96th District of Hamden and New Haven.
+Cameron C. Staples is the President and Chief Executive Officer of the New England Association of Schools & Colleges, Inc. He is a former Representative in the Connecticut General Assembly.
 He earned his Bachelor’s degree from Wesleyan University, his Master’s degree in Government Administration from the University of Pennsylvania, and a J.D. from The University of Connecticut School of Law.

 Larry N. Vanderhoef, Ph.D.
 (Senate Democrats)

 Larry N. Vanderhoef is a Chancellor Emeritus of the University of California, Davis.
-During his leadership, he significantly increased the extramural awards and private gifts to the campus, expanded clinical and office space by six million square feet, transformed the county hospital to a sound regional medical center, and increased student enrollment into the university.
-His education consists of B.S. and M.S. degrees in biology from the University of Wisconsin-Milwaukee, and a Ph.D. in plant biochemistry from Purdue University.
+He served 15 years as the Chancellor and 10 years as the Provost before that.
+He holds both B.S. and M.S. degrees in biology from the University of Wisconsin-Milwaukee, and a Ph.D. in plant biochemistry from Purdue University.